 The research and evaluation concentration is designed primarily for individuals with responsibility for conducting research and evaluation projects in and for agencies and educational organizations.
 Emphasis is placed on developing proficiency in both quantitative and qualitative methods of inquiry, providing students with a breadth of methods to study varied educational and social research questions.

-For more information about the research and evaluation concentration, please contact Lisa Abrams, Ph.D., at who can be reached at (804) 828-1332 or email@example.com.
+For more information about the research and evaluation concentration, please contact James H. McMillan, Ph.D., who can be reached at (804) 827-2620 or firstname.lastname@example.org.

 You may also read the brochure highlighting our Ph.D. programs [PDF].